 1. Know the location well

-The location is one of the first things you should finalize while planning an outdoor photo shoot.
-Scout the location at least once before the day of the shoot to ensure that you do not waste time on the final day.
-It is even better if you take some photos of the places that you feel could be perfect for your images, and simply browse through them on the day of your shoot.
+When planning an outdoor fashion photoshoot, the location is one of the first things you should pick.
+Then visit the location at least once before the day of the shoot to ensure that you do not waste time on the final day.
+Identify:

 2. Choose the right time of the day